Delete The Surveillance State

 Online shopping would still work normally.
 A store you buy from can still use your purchase history to recommend products.
 That's a direct relationship between you and the business.
 The bill's safe harbor protects first-party data - information a company collects from its own customers for its own services.

-What the bill does target is the shadow economy that most people don't even know exists: the network of data brokers, ad-tech middlemen, and targeting contractors that collect your information from dozens of unrelated sources, stitch it together into a detailed profile of your life, and sell it to anyone willing to pay, including your own government.
+What the bill does target is the shadow economy that most people don't even know exists: which is the network of data brokers, ad-tech middlemen, and targeting contractors that collect your information from dozens of unrelated sources, stitch it together into a detailed profile of your life, and sell it to anyone willing to pay, including your own government.

 Why This Matters

-The problem isn't that a store knows you bought a pair of shoes.
+The problem isn't that a store knows you bought a pair of shiny shoes.
 The problem is that a data broker can combine your group chat activity with your location at a community organizing meeting, your donations to an advocacy nonprofit, and your social connections to other activists to map out your entire network: who you work with, where you meet, and what you're planning.
-And then sell that map to a government agency that couldn't legally collect that information on its own.
+And then sell that map to a government agency that couldn't legally collect that information on by itself.
 That's not hypothetical.
 It's exactly what the FBI did to civil rights organizers during COINTELPRO…except now, instead of planting informants, the government can just buy the blueprint of your movement off a shelf.

 Next